betacraft/AppSurferApi/README.md

                  -F "file=@githubs.apk"\
                  -L "https://droidcloud.s3.amazonaws.com"

+**Important - params needs to be ordered in same order as received in get_token request.

 Response -

 If any http error happens while uploading to s3, it will indicate it with proper http response code without redirect to appsurfer app.